mykabam/ng-kabam-notification/README.md

 ng-kabam-notification
 =====================

-A module to handle Notification service in Kabam application.
+An AngularJS module to handle Notification service in Kabam application.

 # How to install